cesanta/mongoose/docs/README.md

 - `struct mg_connection::recv` - data received from a peer

-When data arrives, Mongoose appends received data to the `recv` and triggers an `MG_EV_RECV` event.
+When data arrives, Mongoose appends received data to the `recv` and triggers an `MG_EV_READ` event.
 The user may send data back by calling one of the output functions, like `mg_send()` or `mg_printf()`.
 Output functions append data to the `send` buffer.
 When Mongoose successfully writes data to the socket, it discards data from struct `mg_connection::send` and sends an `MG_EV_SEND`